rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 branding has gotten more complicated since, the way branding does, but the name stuck.

-About seven months later, in May 2021, the first public build shipped: macOS and Windows, k3s for Kubernetes, an image builder called kim, and a way to switch Kubernetes versions.
+About seven months later, in May 2021, the first public build shipped, with macOS and Windows support, k3s for Kubernetes, an image builder called kim, and a way to switch Kubernetes versions.
 It was alpha software and looked like it.
 Five years on it's a different program, and the story of how it got here is mostly the story of how much work it took to keep one simple promise on three operating systems at once.

 ## Two operating systems, two backends